bluekitchen/btstack/chipset/README.md

 **Init scripts** are not required although it is possible to upload firmware patches.

 **BTstack integration**: Support for the STLC2500C is provided by *btstack_chipset_stlc.c*.
 During the setup, *btstack_chipset_stlc2500d_instance* function is used to get a *btstack_chipset_t* instance and passed to *hci_init* function.
 It enables higher UART baud rate and to set the BD Addr during startup.

+### BlueNRG

+The BlueNRG series is an LE-only SoC which can be used with an HCI Firmware over a custom SPI interface.

+### STM32-WB5x

 The new STM32-WB5x series microcontroller is an SoC with a multi-protocol 2.4 Ghz radio co-processor.
 It provides a virtual HCI interface.